enricoteterra/readinglist/README.md

 - EDGE, Value driven digital transformation
 - Clean architecture
 - Getting to yes
-- Analysis Patterns (M Fowler)
+- Analysis Patterns
 - Domain Modeling made Functional
-- Domain-driven Design  (Eric Evans)
+- Domain-driven Design
 - Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations
-- Refactoring: Improving the Design of Existing Code (2nd Ed.)
+- Refactoring: Improving the Design of Existing Code
-- Adaptive Code: Agile coding with design patterns and SOLID principles (Developer Best Practices)
+- Adaptive Code: Agile coding with design patterns and SOLID principles
-- Extreme Programming Explained: Embrace Change (XP Series)
+- Extreme Programming Explained: Embrace Change
 - Radical Candor: How to Get What You Want by Saying What You Mean
 - Software Testing 2020: Preparing for New Roles
 - The No Asshole Rule: Building a Civilized Workplace and Surviving One That Isn't